cart/bevy/crates/bevy_asset/notes.md

         * Multiple parallel hot-reloaded dependent processings could then result in reading bad bytes
     * Therefore, processed reader/writer should atomically lock files
     * Combine read lock and "wait for process" action?
-* Cleanup unused assets
-    * hashmap of all source asset names, remove all imported that dont have a match
 * Crash recovery
     * Log
         * If last entry in log on startup is _not_ a Finished action, clean up entries